Samurai Marathon

-Samurai Marathon (サムライマラソン, Samurai Marason) is a 2019 Japanese-British historical action adventure film directed by Bernard Rose and starring Takeru Satoh, Nana Komatsu and Mirai Moriyama.
+Samurai Marathon (サムライマラソン, Samurai Marason) is a 2019 Japanese-British historical action adventure film co-written and directed by Bernard Rose and starring Takeru Satoh, Nana Komatsu and Mirai Moriyama.
 It is based on the 2014 novel The Marathon Samurai: Five Tales of Japan’s First Marathon by Akihiro Dobashi, itself inspired by the origin story of the Ansei Toashi 30-km footrace held annually in Annaka City.

+Plot summary

+In 1855, a daimyo sends his men on a grueling marathon to discover if they're tough enough to face the newly arrived Americans.
+Misunderstanding his intent, the Shogun dispatches assassins.